Visitors > Job Opportunities

 Requires the ability to recognize and identify similarities or differences between characteristics of colors, shapes and sounds associated with job-related objects, materials and tasks.

 The hourly rate for this position is $28.16.
 The Public Maintenance Worker 2 will receive a very competitive benefit package and work 40 hours per week, plus any required overtime.

 The candidate selection process consists of: a review of the candidate’s past work experience/skills and a personal interview.
 Successful candidates must successfully pass all required screenings and tests administered, when applicable, in order to be a candidate for this position.
 However, passing all required screenings/tests and completing a personal interview does not guarantee hire by the Village, as the ultimate decision to hire anyone is at the sole discretion of the Village of Addison.

 IMPORTANT NOTICE – SUBMISSION OF APPLICATION

 Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded here.
 Applicants will be notified by letter of the test date for this position, where applicable.
-All completed applications must be directed to Donald Pinson, Director of Human Resources/Risk Management, either via regular mail at One Friendship Plaza, Addison, Illinois 60101, or submitted personally to the Administration Department, Room 2100 of the Village Hall or emailed to DPinson@Addison-il.org by no later than 5pm, May 4, 2017.
+All completed applications must be directed to Donald Pinson, Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101, submitted personally to the Administration Department, Room 2100 of the Village Hall, or e-mailed to DPinson@Addison-il.org by no later than 5pm, October 6, 2017.
 Also, applications submitted after the deadline will NOT be accepted.
 Only one (1) application per person, per testing cycle is accepted.